August 2016 –

 Public Can Now View Springfield Directories from the Last 167 Years

 Springfield City Library is pleased to announce its inclusion in the Digital Commonwealth, beginning with the digitization of City of Springfield directories.
 City directories list addresses and business ads, and are used by genealogists, historians, and others researching people and places of the past.
 Digitization provides an easy way for the public to look through directories online.
 Once the project is complete in 2017, a full listing of the City of Springfield directories from 1849 – 1989 will be available in the Internet Archive.
 Directories from 1849-1869 are available thanks to the generosity of Maggie Humberston at the Wood Museum of Springfield History.

 The Digital Commonwealth site provides access to thousands of images, documents, and sound recordings that have been digitized by member institutions so that they may be available to researchers, students, and the general public.
 Digital Commonwealth members receive free digitization services from the Boston Public Library as part of a grant awarded by the MBLC (Massachusetts Board of Library Commissioners) and funded by the LSTA (Library Services and Technology Act).
 Member institution’s collections are included in the Digital Commonwealth, Internet Archive, and Digital Public Library of America.
 Explore the Digital Commonwealth here.

-Visit our Local History and Genealogy page for more information about our collections.
+Visit our Local History and Genealogy page (coming soon) for more information about our collections.

 Founded in 1857, the Springfield City Library provides over 800,000 free print, physical, and digital resources for public enrichment.